 It's not obvious today, but if you look closely there are still signs of the Portsmouth Canal which was designed to connect Portsmouth to London, without the need to sail around the channel coast.
 During the early 19th century large amounts of goods were transported between London and the south coast ports by coasters.

 As England was at war with France it was feared that these trade routes could be easily disrupted by the French attacking from the sea.
 The road system at this time was poor, so an inland waterway, linking London to Portsmouth was proposed.
 The proposed canal raised great excitement with many investors predicting that half of the sea traffic from London would use it.
 In just a few days £20,000 was invested in canal shares in Portsmouth alone.

-The southern section of this waterway linked Portsmouth to Arundel via the Arun Navigation, Wey and Arun Canal, Wey Navigation, and River Thames.
-Barges passed through a channel at the northern coast of Thorney Island, passed north of Hayling Island into Langstone Harbour and then entered the Portsea Canal at its entrance at Milton.
+The southern section of this waterway linked Portsmouth to Arundel via the Arun Navigation, the Wey and Arun Canal, the Wey Navigation and the River Thames.
+Barges passed through a dredged channel at the southern coast of Thorney Island then passed north of Hayling Island into Langstone Harbour and then entered the Portsea Canal at its entrance at Milton.

 A bill was passed in Parliament in 1817 allowing the Portsmouth Arundel Navigation to be built and, as laid down in the terms of the bill, a company was formed, this raised £101,250 for the construction work, the principal shareholder being Earl Egremont.
 George O'Brien Wyndham the 3rd Earl of Egremont was a major landowner who lived at Petworth House in Sussex.
 A steam tug which was used to tow barges across Chichester and Langstone Harbours to the Portsmouth Canal was named Egremont after the Earl.